Preparation 101: The Pillars of Safety

 “Write clear safety policies,” says Bauer.
 “This will likely involve at least 35 to 50 separate policies for feed mills and/or grain handling facilities and they must include what you expect from your employees and why.
 A good place to start is with the 12 to 14 basic issues identified in OSHA’s Grain Handling Standards.”

 OSHA standards cover areas such as bin entry, grain dust, hazardous chemicals and lifeline equipment, but Bauer suggests going further to include policies on smoking on-site, use of ladders, safety rules for site visitors, site security and stairway cleanliness, among others.

 “If you’re only going to cover the basics you might have a dozen policies, but if you’re going to influence a safety culture, you should cover nearly every aspect of your facility with a safety policy,” says Bauer.

-Reminding employees of your policies via formal and informal training are crucial pieces of reinforcing a proactive safety culture.
+Constant reminders of your facility’s policies via formal and informal training is another crucial piece of reinforcing a proactive safety culture.

 Training and drills

 Bauer says Star of the West Milling relies on a combination of handouts, fliers, staff meetings and one-on-one discussions with employees to carry-out its effective safety program.

 “We conduct scheduled hourly sessions using videos and demonstrations as well as special, impromptu sessions called ‘Toolbox Talks’,” says Bauer.
 “Informal training is critical also.
 If someone brings up a good topic during a session and we want to review it the next day, we’ll gather by the punch clock and discuss it.
 There are opportunities for training everywhere and at any time.”